• The Crypto Fire

 Ethereum vs Bitcoin

 While Ethereum and Bitcoin are both decentralized networks, they have distinct purposes.
 Bitcoin was created solely to serve as a digital currency and a store of value.
-Ethereum, on the other hand, is a platform that supports a wide range of applications beyond just cryptocurrency.
+Ethereum, on the other hand, is a platform that optimizes for computation with smart contracts and a rich dApp ecosystem.

 Bitcoin uses Proof of Work for consensus, which is energy-intensive and limits scalability.
 Ethereum, after moving to Proof of Stake, is more energy-efficient and scalable, which makes it ideal for supporting decentralized applications (dApps) and smart contracts.